Osram-Lux/pirateplay.se/ubuntu_README.md

 Cleaning up...
 ```

 There are several version of python packages.
-This one is the right one us.
+This one is the right one for pirateplayer.

 ```console
 $ pip install python-twitter